You are here

 The Exceptional Children's Educational Act (ECEA) defines the reports an Administrative Unit (AU) shall submit to the Colorado Department of Education.

 Budget Reports - Due Annually by September 30

 12.03(1) A detailed report of financial income and expenditures.

 The AU submits the Extended Budget report via the Data Management System (DMS) by September 30.
 The Expended Budget is a report that details the exact expenditures to support gifted programming from the previous school year.

 Gifted Enrollment Pupil Count - Due Annually with District's Student October Count

 12.03(2) The number of formally identified gifted students served through gifted student programming reported by: each grade level, preschool (if applicable) through grade 12; gender and ethnicity; free and reduced lunch; area(s) of giftedness; twice exceptionality; and gifted preschoolers served through early entrance per local policies and procedures, if applicable.

 Districts report gifted enrollment data during the Student October Count.
 These data are reported via the Data Pipeline.
 A student may be coded in more than one area of giftedness.

 Annually, the Office of Gifted Education provides a comprehensive gifted enrollment data report to the AU via DMS.
 The report includes an indicator of whether significant disparities exist in the gifted population.
 These reports guide the AU in analyzing their gifted enrollment to determine subgroups that may be underrepresented and how their data compare to state percentages.
 This in turn may lead the AU to developing specific targets for identification within the Comprehensive Program Plan to ensure equal and equitable gifted enrollment.
 This resource helps guide the completion of the annual Gifted Assurances Report.

-The Annual Plan - Due with the District's Unified Improvement Plan submission
+The Annual Plan - District's Unified Improvement Plan submission

 12.02(1) Annual Plan